How plants 'muscle up' as they prep for the cold

 This is the idea: Although plants take measures to survive the cold, they still get injured, and their structures are destabilized, which makes them more vulnerable to bacterial infection.

 So, weakened plants keep their guard up as a precaution, rather than waiting for an attack before activating their defenses, the latter which could be too little, too late.

 It’s like how we humans take preventative measures to stay healthy: eat well, sleep eight hours, hydrate, etc. Slack off on some steps, and we likely get the sniffles.

 Yong Sig concludes, “We have delved further into CAMTA and provided more evidence for its activity.
 Plant defense science is gradually revealing how protection mechanisms against the elements and against other living beings are seemingly interrelated.”

-Banner Image by Pixabay/CCO License.
+Banner Image by Pixabay/Public Domain.

 Share this story

 A new paper reveals how nature has come up with solutions for photosynthetic organisms to safely harvest sunlight.
 The paper is included as a chapter in a new book, Photosynthesis in Algae: Biochemical and Physiological Mechanisms, published by Springer.

 The U.S. Department of Energy (DOE) has awarded the Michigan State University-DOE Plant Research Laboratory a three-year (2020-2023), $11.25 million DOE Office of Basic Energy Sciences competitive renewal grant to continue its innovative photosynthesis research.

 Scientists have established a new method to quantify how much cyanobacteria assimilate carbon in the process of photosynthesis.
 The method assesses carbon assimilation over a stretch of time.
 It also better factors in a wider range of environmental variables, such as changing carbon dioxide (CO2) levels or varying light intensities.